Fish Pie

 Method

 - Preheat oven to 350°F. Poach the fish in a little salted water until just cooked through.
-Remove, cool, and flake into small chunks.
+Remove, set aside to cool, and then flake into small chunks.

-- In a large bowl, beat the eggs, coconut milk, lime juice, hot sauce, Worcestershire, garlic, thyme, salt and pepper.
+- In a large bowl, beat the eggs, coconut milk, lime juice, hot sauce, Worcestershire, garlic, thyme, salt and pepper until smooth.
 Stir in the flaked fish and breadcrumbs and pour into a greased cake pan or oven-proof skillet.

-- Bake in the preheated oven for 30-45 minutes until set and browned on top.
+- Place in the oven, and bake for 35 to 45 minutes until set and browned on top.

 - Any firm white fish works well in this dish.
 Snapper is a good choice.
 Add some chopped, poached shrimp if you like.

-- Add some minced onion or 1 tablespoon of capers of you like.
+- Add a cup of fresh peas, some minced onion, 1 tablespoon of capers or a big pinch of allspice if you like.